GPs and Practice Managers

 Our GP partnerships: future goals

-Data for Decisions is in its start-up phase.
+Data for Decisions is still essentially in its start-up phase.
 As the program matures we plan to provide useful feedback to general practices that may include benchmarking data, strategies for improving data quality and decision-making support tools.
 It is anticipated that the Patron data repository may also make participation in clinical trials and health services research more efficient.

 We are working with GPs and practice staff to deliver information that is useful and wanted.

 GPs and practice staff have opportunity to contribute to the Data for Decisions advisory committee and/or Communities of Practice.

-If you would like more information or think you might like to participate in Data for Decisions, please read the information statement and consent form, and contact us by email, phone or via the Expression of Interest form.
+If you would like more information or think you might like to participate in Data for Decisions, please contact us by email, phone or via the Expression of Interest form.